-The acrylic layer sits right on top of the vault floor.
-It is a clear piece of 1/8" thick acrylic (Plexiglas is a common brand name) that can be lifted with a suction cup (included).
-You place your board game, map, grid, hex, etc. underneath it and you have effectively created a wet/dry erase surface.
-Not only does it keep them safe, flat, and spill-resistant, but it also serves as a whiteboard!
-Make notes, create a dungeon, mark initiatives, keep score, doodle monsters, or draw radii directly overtop your map or board.
+The ACRYLIC LAYER doubles as a wet/dry erase surface.
+Now your table can act as a whiteboard!
+Make notes, draw a dungeon, mark initiatives, keep score, doodle monsters, or draw radii directly overtop your map or board.
 And use it to write down who went last-- because with the Game Vault, you don't have to break your game down, you can just cover an in-progress game until your group reconvenes.

 GAME VAULT ACCESSORIES

 If you choose to leave one HARDWOOD LEAF in the GAME VAULT to use for extra desk space, you want to use a LEAF GUARD with it.
 This is an accessory, a slat of wood that slides in at a 90 degree angle to support the leaf-- as well as preventing any wayward game pieces from going underneath.

 LEAF DESKS work with LEAF GUARDS to make a ring of desks around your table.
 For those who play both very large and very small games, this system helps accommodate both.

 An INSET is an accessory that fits inside the GAME VAULT, on top of the ACRYLIC LAYER.
 It provides a different kind of dropped surface environment-- FABRIC, FERROUS, or LEGO.